sebastianecheverrir/MixedDislocations/README.md

 # MixedDislocations

 Scripts to generate systems containing quadrupoles of dislocations to be used to run molecular dynamics simulations with [Lammps](https://lammps.sandia.gov/).
-All the dislocations are of the type  1/2<111> and the glide pane is {110} in b.c.c. crystals (Fe).
+All the dislocations are of the type  1/2<111> and the glide plane is {110} in b.c.c. crystals (Fe).

 The character of the dislocations is given by their angle, as shown in the following table.
 The x, y and z values represent the orientation of the crystal in the simulation box.
 For each dislocation character, a folder is included.
 To generate the system, the execute the bash file  `main_Fe_mixed.sh`.
 It produces a file called `data.FeC_mixed_Relaxed` contain the dislocation quadrupole (and an interstitial C atom.)